Jake-991/bella-beat-project/README.md

 Inconsistent Recording Times: Certain activity metrics were not recorded consistently across all users, leading to potential biases in aggregated data.
 Imputed Values: While imputation was used to handle missing values, these estimates may not fully capture the actual user behavior.

+## Analyze
-## Analyze: Exploratory Data Analysis and Insights
+Exploratory Data Analysis and Insights

 ### Overview
 The Analyze phase focuses on performing Exploratory Data Analysis (EDA) to uncover patterns, trends, and relationships in the data.
 This step helps in understanding how different factors such as activity levels, sleep patterns, and calorie burn align with user behavior and wellness outcomes.
 Using Excel, SQL, and data visualization tools, key insights are drawn to address the main business questions.